 Nerve root irritation is problematic to deal with because it usually doesn’t follow the normal rules of rest to help the condition resolve.
 Rest without good treatment often delays recovery significantly.
 Sometimes it even feels good to try to stretch the arm or leg affected or to do some light exercise.
 This temporarily ‘warms up’ the condition and for this reason it doesn’t feel so bad.
 Unfortunately, by doing this you are actually aggravating the condition while it is warmed up and the pain comes back worse soon after you cool down, or in some cases, the next day.
 The sooner you get good treatment the sooner you can be back to these activities.

-While you are in the process of receiving good treatment and having the nerve irritation released, the best thing you can do in between sessions is avoid re-aggravation.
+While you are in the process of receiving good treatment and having the nerve irritation released to allow it to glide effectively, the best thing you can do in between sessions is avoid re-aggravation.
 This means spending as much time as possible either up and moving around or lying down.
 When lying on your back try placing pillows under your knees and when lying on your side try pillows between your knees, plus, line a pillow along your rib cage [either hugging the pillow at the front or lying on it along your back].